folio-org/okapi/doc/guide.md

 So we need to tell Okapi that we want to work with some modules.

 #### Deploying the sample module

-So, we need to tell Okapi that we want to be using the sample module.
-So we create a JSON structure, and POST it to Okapi
+To tell Okapi that we want to use the sample module, we create a JSON structure of module metadata and POST it to Okapi

 ```
 cat > /tmp/samplemodule.json <<END